This page provides details on the Render rollout in the V-Ray Asset Editor.

 Progressive – Enables the Progressive image sampling mode.
 With this mode active, a noisy image appears in the VFB at first and its quality improves over time.

 Quality – Controls the rendered image quality by changing the Raytrace and Global Illumination settings.
 If any of the controlled settings is manually modified and no longer corresponds to the current quality preset value, the Custom quality is automatically selected.

 Denoiser – Enables the Denoiser Render Element.
-Additional render elements are created automatically and appear in the VFB channel stack.
-If you want to further adjust the Denoiser settings, see the Denoiser page.
+Additional render elements are created automatically and appear in the VFB channel stack. hen enabled, you can switch between NVIDIA AI denoiser or the V-RAY denoiser.
+For more information, see the Denoiser page.